Vid 20240826 145842 00 065 2024 09 02 18 30 58 Screenshot Edit Edit

 The ride, even though short, was an amazing experience of a lifetime.
 The beauty of the mountainous and snowy landscape and scenery are so beautifully breathtaking!
 It was surreal.
 After the short, scenic flight you would land on a remote camp on Punchbowl Glacier, where the dog guides from Iditarod legend Mich Seavey’s Ididaride Sled Dog Tours introduced you to the lovable dogs.
 They will teach you about the musher’s lifestyle before your dog sledding adventure.

-The camp is managed by the Seavey family, renowned for raising teams of Iditarod champions.
 This camp is accessible only by helicopter, and everything in this camp, all the dogs and puppies, was transported by helicopter.

 Our Glacier Dog Sledding in Alaska Experience